minima-global/minidocs/docs/runanode/selectplatform/linux_vps.md

 If you are a new user, continue to [Start your node](#start-your-node).

-1. Logon to your server as the root user
+1. Logon to your server as a non root user with sudo (admin) rights.

 ![VPS_login](/img/runanode/docker_vps_1login.png#width50)